CBD oil and vaping

 To use the vape you simply put the device to your lips, press a button to heat the liquid and inhale.

 Although CBD products cannot make medical claims, there is good evidence that CBD itself has therapeutic potential for a number of health conditions, including chronic pain, anxiety and sleeping problems.
-It is also used to treat some rare forms of epilepsy and certain cancer symptoms.
 And, of course, many CBD users believe it improves their general sense of wellbeing.

 It's often argued that vaping is the most efficient way of taking CBD because substances reach the bloodstream fastest and more intact when inhaled.
 However, new research has shown that, when heated in vaping devices, up to half of CBD is converted to other compounds, including THC.